-You can register for classes in enrolled subjects from Monday Week 11 each semester.
+You can register for classes in enrolled subjects from Wednesday Week 11.
 Some classes have quotas or multiple choices of times so it is advisable to register early.

 From the Classes Tab in eStudent, choose the correct semester and check the registration status for your enrolled subjects.
 The class delivery mode for each class will be indicated on your timetable.
 The definition of the class delivery mode for the September semester (203) is as follows:

 Available classes will be indicated on your timetable with a green plus sign in the top right-hand corner.
 Classes for which you have already registered will have a green tick in this corner.
 If the subject includes streams, which are two or more connected classes, you will need to choose one stream only – you cannot choose separate classes from different streams.